 After the first mile I met an AT section hiker going up, fully loaded and making slow progress.
 He was beginning a weeklong trek towards Fontana Dam, staying at Cosby tonight.
 The Cosby shelter is only about a mile from Low Gap on the AT and I wondered if he would get there and then decide to press on.
 When the weather is pretty it’s tempting to keep walking.
 As I continued up the trail I met four backpackers coming down, looked like high schoolers or spring breakers.
 They were moving fast, looking like they had cheeseburgers on their minds.

 At the trail junction I crossed the AT and went straight onto Low Gap I Trail, which turned out to be more pleasant than expected, steep but winding open forest.
 I met two backpackers going up towards the AT.
 About two-thirds of the way down in a flat area I saw a long stone wall that bent inwards on both ends like a smile.
 Then the trail started going up and I saw a campsite far below on the left.
 I became confused because I didn’t remember the trail elevation going back up (need to pay more attention to that profile map) and I had a moment of hesitation but chose to keep going a few more minutes to see if I hit an intersection.
 Sure enough, the trail ended at Big Creek Trail as expected.
 But it seems to me that Campsite 37 is located differently than shown on the Park Map.
-Is it on the right or on the left?
+Is it on the right or on th

 Back at the AT heading towards Low Gap II, I again walked this small section with awesome views and a great feel.
 It has narrow sections where the mountain drops off on either side of the trail and you can see Tennessee and North Carolina all around.